merryndconstable/merryndconstable.github.io/research.md

 ## Methods

-Our research combines experimental precision with approaches that capture cognition during ongoing action, interaction, and engagement with real-world contexts.
+Our research combines controlled experimental methods with approaches that capture cognition during ongoing action and interaction in real-world contexts.

 **Core methods**
 - Behavioural experiments
 - Motion tracking and kinematic analysis
-- Video-based and pose estimation methods
+- Video analysis and pose estimation methods
-- Computational and quantitative analysis
+- Computational and quantitative modelling

-**Qualitative and mixed-method approaches**
+**Qualitative and field-based approaches**
 - Interviews and qualitative analysis
 - Scale development and validation
 - Mixed-method designs
-- Field-based and interdisciplinary research
+- Field-based interdisciplinary research

-We use these approaches to study cognition across controlled laboratory settings and more naturalistic environments, allowing us to connect mechanistic explanation with applied relevance.
+We study cognition across laboratory and naturalistic settings, linking mechanistic explanation to real-world application.

 ---

 ## Interdisciplinary and Applied Work

-A defining feature of the lab is the integration of **cognitive psychology with social interaction research, action science, and applied domains including education, healthcare, urban design, and human–technology interaction**.
+A defining feature of the lab is the integration of cognitive psychology into applied domains such as education, healthcare, urban design, and human–technology interaction.

 We collaborate across disciplines to examine how cognitive processes operate in real-world systems, and how they can inform the design of environments that support effective thinking, action, and interaction.